mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 While there are benefits in limited circumstances for using client authentication with encrypted DNS, it has drawbacks that make it inappropriate in the general case.
-The biggest reason client authentication is generally bad practice with encrypted DNS is the obvious identification of clients and the association of their queries across connections.
-If a public DNS server (one which servers responses to anonymous clients over the Internet) were to challenge clients for authentication, it would be forced de-anonymization of the client's domain name history.
+The biggest reason client authentication is generally deemed a bad practice with encrypted DNS is the obvious identification of clients and the association of their queries across connections.
+If a public DNS server, which responds to anonymous clients over the Internet, were to challenge clients for authentication it would be forced de-anonymization of the client's domain name history.
 This is unacceptable practice.

 A less egregious drawback to client authentication with encrypted DNS is the required